ACEP ID:

 • Recognition of local standards of care in rural areas;

-• Immunity for following guidelines; and
+• Immunity for following guidelines;

-• Pilot programs to study innovation such as health care courts and publishing expert witness opinions.
+• Pilot programs to study innovation; and

 Download the Policy